coredao-org/CoreDAO-Docs/docs/Dev-Guide/create-core-dapp.md

 description: CLI tool to bootstrap a full-stack Web3 DApp on Core
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-# Full-Stack Starter Kit for Building DApps on Core
+# Full-Stack Starter Kit for Building dApps on Core

 ---

-### Full Stake dApp Toolkit
+### `create-core-dapp`: Full Stake dApp Toolkit

 `create-core-dapp` is a CLI tool to bootstrap a fully functional full-stack Web3 DApp on [Core](https://www.npmjs.com/package/create-core-dapp).
 It comes pre-configured with: